lionleaf/dwitter/README.md

-# dwitter
+# Dwitter Backend

-A platform to write visual art in javascript limited to 140 characters.
+The backend of the Dwitter platform.
+Dwitter is a platform to write visual art in JavaScript limited to 140 characters.

 Available on [dwitter.net](http://dwitter.net)